 |Impacts on the deliverables||This will impact all of the testing phases in a larger manner||This will impact the subsequent cycle or release to be tested.|

-The above illustrations might have explained in a better shape over the importance of the test planning activities than the test execution.
-By some means the execution phase is kind of subset of the test plan.
+The above illustrations might have explained in a better shape over the importance of the test planning activities that the test execution.
+By some means, the execution phase is kind of subset of the test plan.

 This is one of the main reasons the test planning keeps up compared to the test execution phase.